 Is Anyone Responsible?

-Marina Warner, in the company of leading international writers, looks at the world of contemporary fiction and asks if anyone is reponsible.
-From July 2015.
+Marina Warner, with other writers, looks at the world of contemporary storytelling and asks “Is anyone responsible?”.
+From 2015.

 Marina speaks with writers as diverse as Julian Barnes, Michelle Roberts, Fanny Howe, Marlene van Niekerk, Alain Mabanckou, Lydia Davis, Edwin Frank, Elleke Boehmer, Wen-Chin Ouyang, Daniel Medin, Nadeem Aslam and Laszlo Krasznahorkai.

 There are questions around the boundaries between fact and fiction which Marina believes are central to any consideration of storytelling, since readers' pleasure depends so much on trust built up between the storyteller or writer and the audience.